 |Advocates' Institute: Culturally Responsive Court Survices||

 |Advocates' Institute: Systems Advocacy||

-No but you will have to demonstrate you have a good command of the Advocates' Institute: The Basics content.
-We have created a quiz you can complete prior to registering for any 200 level trainings.
-A score of 100% is required for the test to be accepted as a prerequisite for 200 level trainings.
+No, but you will have to demonstrate you have a good command of the Advocates' Institute: The Basics content.
+We have created a quiz you can complete prior to registering for any Intermediate level trainings.
+A score of 100% is required for the test to be accepted as a prerequisite for Intermediate level trainings.

-Confidentiality for Domesetic Violence Advocates is one of our On-Demand Online Trainings.
-You will find Confidentiality for Domestic Violence Advoacates in the Online Trainings section of your Coalition Manager dashboard or by following this link.
+A.I.: Confidentiality and Advocate Privilege is one of our On-Demand Online Trainings.
+You will find A.I.: Confidentiality and Advocate Privilege in the Online Trainings section of your Coalition Manager dashboard or by following this link.

-No. Due to the importance of confidentiality - for both legal requirements and trauma-informed practices - that everyone participating in our new Advcoates' Institute Training Series should complete Confidentiality for Domestic Violence Advocates, even if it is a refresher.
+No. Due to the importance of confidentiality - for legal requirements and trauma-informed practices - all advocates participating in our Advocates' Institute Training Series should complete A.I.: Confidentiality and Advocate Privilege, even if it is a refresher.

 Sample based on Advocates' Institute: The Basics